 An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 Transplant nurse practitioners (NPs) are an increasingly important and valuable part of the broader transplant team.
-These advanced practice providers are highly trained and specialized health professionals that work with pre-transplant and post-transplant patients.
+These advanced practice providers are highly trained and specialized health professionals who work with pre-transplant and post-transplant patients.
 They can be found in clinics, hospitals, and outreach programs.
 While transplant is still a niche specialty area for NPs, it’s a growing one, and first-class fellowship programs are building workforce pipelines that help transplant NPs transition into practice.

 To get a look at the life of a transplant NP, and what issues are most relevant in transplant nursing, read on.

-Deonna R. Moore, PhD, MSN, ACNP-BC
+Deonna R. Taylor, PhD, MSN, ACNP-BC

 Kaitlyn Chapin, MSN, AGNP-C